 commonly refer to as hay fever.
 Most often symptoms arise after inhaling ragweed's light, airborne

-pollen, though there are a few insects that cross pollinate ragweeds, and contact with them can also cause
+pollen, though there are a few insects that cross pollinate ragweed, and contact with them can also cause

 an allergic reaction.
-While not limited to just ragweeds, allergic reactions can be caused by other
+While not limited to just ragweed, allergic reactions can be caused by other

 pollinating plants in the same Family as ragweed (sage, groundsel bush, mugworts, burweed marsh elder, etc.).